 |Type of buyer||Residential||Other real estate|

-For example, if you plan to buy a commercial property, a holiday home, or a buy-to-let property, you pay 8% from the following year.
+For example, if you plan to buy a commercial property, a holiday home, or a buy-to-let property, you pay a transfer tax of 10.4%.
 If you decide to move houses, you pay a transfer tax of 2 % for the second residential property.

 When you buy a home in the Netherlands, you must pay closing fees, including a transfer tax, the cost for a bank guarantee, real estate agent, notary, translator, valuation report, bank guarantee, and mortgage advice.